treeverse/lakeFS/docs/index.md

 ## Why you need lakeFS and what it can do

-lakeFS enables data teams to stop worrying about issues that take away much of their time:
-Atomically roll back changes to data, allow testing and validating data before exposing it to consumers and enables traveling back in time, across all collections - for reproducing and debugging issues.

-lakeFS enables data teams to stop worrying about issues that take away much of their time:
+With lakeFS data teams can stop worrying about issues that take away much of their time:
 * Roll back changes to data: recover quickly from bugs and mistakes
 * Test and validate data before exposing it to consumers
 * Travel back in time, across collections - for reproducing and debugging issues